 There is a fun tradition that some people are doing on the Disney cruises now.
 You buy what’s called a Fish Hook Extender on Etsy and you join up with a group of people that are going on a cruise and you participate in a small gift exchange.

-You can also decorate your door with all kinds of magnets etc. It’s fun walking down the hall and seeing what every has put on their door and it makes finding your room at a glance very easy.
+You can also decorate your door with all kinds of Disney Magnets etc. It’s fun walking down the hall and seeing what every has put on their door and it makes finding your room at a glance very easy.

 Things I didn’t like: